jcomeauictx/argentum/README.md

 CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of what locks are held, and adds warning to the debug.log file if inconsistencies are detected.

+## Argentum Version 3.11.2
+- Update the code base to Bitcoin version 11.2
+- Hard fork for coinbase maturity at Block 2,422,000.
+New coinbase maturiy will be 100 confirmations
+- Up to date Gitian build scripts and setup guide
+- BIP65 Soft Fork when ~>78% of nodes have upgraded
+- Minimum protocol version is 1050000

 ## General
 - Scrypt & SHA256D
 - AUXPoW (Merged Mining)